FAQs

 How does transition work?

 We meet with each family ahead of your child starting so you can talk to the teacher about your child as an individual, their likes, dislikes, worries and special skills.
-This is an opportunity for you to visit the class and meet the teachers ahead of the start of school so your child is familiar with the environment and settles quickly.
-We have a very brief ‘staggered start’ at the beginning of September which enables your child to be in the class in a smaller group initially and allow the teacher to get to know them too, and aim to get the children starting school as swiftly as possible.
-For some children, they may experience a longer transition period and that is based on individual need and through discussion with the school.
+This is an opportunity for you to visit the class and meet the teachers ahead of the start of school, so your child is familiar with the environment and settles in quickly.
+We have a very brief ‘staggered start’ at the beginning of September which enables your child to be in the class in a smaller group initially and allows the teacher to get to know them too, and aims to get the children starting school as swiftly as possible.
+For some children, they may experience a longer transition period and that is based on individual needs and through discussion with the school.

 Do the children have access to outside space?

-Nursery – Each Nursery has access to a large safe space for them access learning.
+Nursery – Each nursery has access to a large safe space for them to access learning.
 Our talented team ensure that the areas are exciting, well-resourced and reflect the indoor learning inside.
 The children also have access to trikes and bikes and mud-kitchens!

 How does lunchtime work?

-All children from Reception to Year 2 are entitled to a hot school meal.
-They are provided by Chartwells.
+All children from Reception to Year 2 are entitled to a free hot school meal.
+Meals are provided by Chartwells, who are able to cater for all dietary requirements.
 The reception children all eat together in the hall.
-Their Learning Support Assistant is with them throughout and can let you know if there is anything they don’t like.
-We would always suggest that you give the hot school meals a try, as we often find that children eat things at school that they won’t at home, just because they are with their friends.
-Please be reassured that we would always contact you if your child isn’t eating much of their lunch and there is always the option to send them with a packed lunch.
+Their Learning Support Assistant is with them throughout and your child can let you know if there is anything they don’t like.

 My child has a food allergy or requires a special diet.
 Do you cater for them?

-Do you have breakfast and after school club?
+Do you have breakfast and an after-school club?

-We usually have one or two children who are not developmentally ready or have a medical need that means they are not toilet trained when they start school.
-We would always suggest that you speak with a nurse or Health Visitor to advise you between now and starting school and we can continue the support with a Health Care Plan that we will write with you to ensure your child gets the right help and support.
+We usually have one or two children who are not developmentally ready or have a medical need, which means they are not toilet trained when they start school.
+We would always suggest that you speak with a nurse or Health Visitor to advise you between now and starting school, and we can continue the support with a Health Care Plan that we will write with you to ensure your child gets the right help and support.

 What phonics system do you use?

-We use a combination of Letters and Sounds and Read Write Inc. We have developed our own programme based on these two systems which is more flexible to the needs of our children.
+We use a combination of Letters and Sounds and Read Write Inc. We have developed our own programme based on these two systems, which is more flexible for the needs of our children.
 We teach ‘pure’ sounds and ensure that they are taught in the same way and the same order across the school.
-Daily phonics sessions link in with our reading, writing and letter formation/handwriting programme so the children become familiar with each sound and how to use them effectively.
+Daily phonics sessions link in with our reading, writing and letter formation/handwriting programme, so the children become familiar with each sound and how to use them effectively.

-We have a large catchment but take children from out of catchment most years.
+We have a large catchment but take children out of the catchment most years.

 If you want any further advice and information, please telephone the school on 01276 63870.